Performance¶

 - Default

 presolve=onis great for cold solves but discards basis information.
-If you are warm-starting viaWarmProblem, turning presolve off is usually a win. solver=ipm(interior point) can be much faster on large LPs without warm starts, but provides no basis to re-use.
+If you are warm-starting viaWarmProblem, turning presolve off is usually a win. solver=ipm(interior point) can be much faster on large LPs without warm starts, but provides no basis to re-use.- Scaling matters when coefficients span many decades — a badly

 Always benchmark your specific model — these are starting points, not rules.